Alpian Review 2025 – Pros & Cons

 Conclusion

-Despite being in the mass affluent population, I am not using a private bank.
-And I am not looking to use one either.
+Despite being among the mass affluent myself, I do not use a private bank and am not looking to use one.
 I am fairly content with my simple bank system and prefer to separate my investments from my bank.
+However, I understand that some people want to have access to an advisor and do not want to invest themselves.

 If you are interested in private banks, you could be interested in Everon, another digital private bank.